flipstone/orville/orville-oracle/README.md

    - `numberDoubleField` refers to the Oracle NUMBER column type specified to be a double

 ## Untested
-   Features not listed above may not have been tested and thus may fail in odd and confusing ways
+   Features not listed above may not have been tested and thus may fail in odd and confusing ways.
+   In fact, the tests to not currently even compile.

 ## Setting Up Local Development